nakerin7588/RoboticsDev/README.md

     After run this command the robot on rviz will move to the target and end-effector/target ball will show together.

-    **If last target is not reach and you change mode to inverse kinematic mode to bot will move to that target first.**
+    ⚠️  **Warning:**: If the last target is not reach(robot is in other mode when it not reach the target) and you change mode to inverse kinematic mode robot will move to that target first.

     <p align="center"><img src="images/ik_move.gif" alt="Image Description" /></p>